 Buy oats in bulk.
 Oats are one of the best pantry staple ingredients to buy in bulk, so stock up on a pound or two when purchasing to decrease packaging waste.

-👉 More oatmeal and blueberry recipes
+👉 More oatmeal bowl recipes

 Blueberry Oatmeal Bowl